TrevorDArcyEvans/ImageFFT/README.md

 and its dimensions must be a power of 2.
 If the image does not meet these restrictions, the library has functions to pad it out so that it does.

+There is no specific restriction on colour depth as the image is automatically converted to grayscale before doing a forward FFT.
+This means that the inverse FFT will return a grayscale version of the original image.

 # Further work
 * ~~port to [ImageSharp](https://github.com/SixLabors/ImageSharp)~~
 * ~~unit tests~~
+* ~~Blazor WASM web UI~~
+* ~~automatically convert images to grayscale~~

 # Further information
 * [Articles by Andraz Krzisnik](https://epochabuse.com/author/andrson311/)